 - In person

-- At the clinic
+- At the office or,

 - Accompanying a person to another place (e.g. to the dentist, hospital etc.)